sangwook-uxpin/sftptogo-docs-kr/docs/getting-started/creating-and-modifying-users.md

 ### Rotating user passwords

 To rotate passwords, click the menu button (...) for the specific user and then select **Rotate Password** in the menu.
-A new password will be generated for the user and you'll be able to immediately copy it from the dashboard.
+A new password will be generated for the user and you'll be able to immediately copy it from the credentials list.

 ### Deactivating and reactivating users